 Virtual machines configured with an operating system and applications ready to perform a specific function are called virtual appliances.
 An appliance can be created using certain VMware products, or you can download ready-made appliances.
-A wide variety of appliances (both certified and not) are available from VMware's Appliance Marketplace: http://www.vmware.com/vmtn/appliances/.
+A wide variety of appliances (both certified and other-wise) are available from VMware's Appliance Marketplace.

 If you are a Windows (or other operating system) user looking for an official Ubuntu appliance to run, you will want to read only the last section.

-If you are an Ubuntu user who wishes to install or use the VMware Player software, keep on reading.
+If you are an Ubuntu user who wishes to install or use the VMware Player software, continue reading.

 Installing VMware Player